 He also serves as the Chairman of the Permanent Scientific Committee (PSC) of the International Fiscal Association.

-At the national level, his expertise covers all areas of Swiss tax law, in particular corporate and MNE groups taxation, wealth and estate planning for individuals (including the taxation of individuals.
+At the national level, Robert's expertise covers all areas of Swiss tax law with a particular emphasis on corporate taxation, restructurings and the taxation of individuals.
 His practice extends also to criminal tax law, administrative and constitutional law.

 Robert has also been involved in several tax reforms and assists both taxpayers and governments on tax policy matters.
 He has testified before Parliamentary Committees.
 For instance, in 2015, he was requested by Switzerland's finance minister to analyze the entire constitutionality of its corporate tax reform designed to comply with the OECD/G20 and EU standards.

 Moreover, he is regularly invited by the OECD to express his views on matters of international tax law and policy.
 In particular, he has been invited on several occasions by the OECD to express his views on the challenges raised by the digitalization of the economy (“Pillar 1”) and the introduction of a global minimum taxation regime (“Pillar 2”)

 He has published more than 123 publications in the foregoing areas.

 Robert holds a PhD in Law (“doctorat en droit”) from the University of Geneva (“summa cum laude”) and an LL.M in International Taxation from the University of Leiden (the Netherlands).